-When working in constant voltage regulation (CV) and when the device has to react to a voltage change on the DC input, which is usually caused by the external source, the load requires a small transient time to settle the voltage.
-Positive voltage steps, i.e. lower to higher voltage, will cause the voltage to overshoot for a short time until compensated by the voltage regulator.
-The time it takes to settle the voltage can be influenced by switching the voltage regulation speed between the settings Slow, Normal and Fast, whereas Normal is the default.
-Also see "3.4.3.1.
+When working in constant voltage regulation (CV) and if the device is a source, the device's internal voltage regulator requires a small transient time to settle the voltage after a load step.
+Negative load steps, i.e. high load to lower load, will cause the output voltage to overshoot for a short time until compensated by the voltage regulator.
+The time is takes to settle the voltage can be influenced by switching the voltage regulation speed between the settings Slow, Normal and Fast, whereas Normal is the default.
+Setting Slow will result in a higher transient time and higher voltage drop, but less overshooting, while Fast is vice versa.
+Also see "3.5.3.1.
 Sub menu "Settings".